draphonix/symphony-app/docs/stories/epics/E08-symphony-web-ui-controller/README.md

   and sync workflows.
 - The same controller can be rebuilt into an Electron desktop shell without changing Harness or Symphony state ownership.
+- Technical maintainers can optionally inspect local app-server logs from a terminal TUI without replacing the browser or Electron review surfaces.